bhbmaster/rhood/README.md

 The tested versions are python3.9 and the modules listed in requirements.txt (along with the tested versions).

-**NOTE*: Options are not actually included yet as they are a work in progress.
+**NOTE:** Options are not actually included yet as they are a work in progress.

 ## WORK IN PROGRESS